aryan-codes1/Employee_Management_System/README.md

 ```sql
 mysql>
 ```
-3. **Create a Database:** Inside PHPMyAdmin, create a new database named `usermanagement`.
+3. **Create a Database:** Create a new database named `usermanagement`.
 This is where the employee data will be stored.

 4. **Import Data:** To populate the database with the necessary tables and sample data, use the application to add data and create the required table.

+5. A text file is provided with MySQL queries required for creation of table.
+Use these commands first then run the application.
+You can find it in `database` directory.

 ## Usage